NnekaAsuzu/Memory-Support-Chatbot-for-Pregnant-Women/README.md

-# Memory Support Chatbox for Pregnant Women
+# Memory Support Chatbot for Pregnant Women

 ## Overview

-This project aims to develop a Memory Support Chatbox for Pregnant Women using the GPT-2 language model.
-The chatbox will provide support and information to pregnant women experiencing cognitive memory issues during pregnancy.
+This project aims to develop a Memory Support Chatbot for Pregnant Women using the GPT-2 language model.
+The chatbot will provide support and information to pregnant women experiencing cognitive memory issues during pregnancy.

 ## Dataset